-AUDITIONS FOR ARTS CENTER PRODUCTIONS OF
+AUDITION FOR ARTS CENTER PRODUCTION OF

-Bring a picture and resume, stapled together.
+Auditions are by appointment only.
+Performers should prepare a song either from the show or in the style of the show.
+If you dance, please bring in character shoes (both men and women).Bring a picture and resume, stapled together.
 A monitor is not provided.
-Character descriptions are attached.
-For more information about roles and to schedule an appointment, call Gail Ragland at 843-686-3945 ext.
-236 or email her at GRagland@artshhi.com.
+For more information or to schedule an appointment, call Gail Ragland at 843-686-3945 ext.
+202 or email her GRagland@artshhi.com.

 ALL ROLES ARE AVAILABLE: